How to buy a secondhand shotgun

 By this we can now leave the outer appearance of the stock and concentrate of how to detect the inner parts, from the outside.
 Fibers that rises where the stock rests at the action is a very clear sign of the fact the stock most likely not correct attached to the action.

 Place a few drops of gunstock oil where the action meets the stock and place the gun on a desk.
 Hold the barrels and action to the desk and try to bend teh stock.
 If the stocks moves against the action oil will disappear or rice.
+Look for small cracks against the action, especially behind the top strap or if the action is scalloped at the sharp edges.

 Push and bend.